-Jason Falcon is in his fourth season as a member of the Holy Cross baseball staff in 2018-2019.
-His focus is with the Crusader hitters and he assists in recruiting efforts.
+Jason Falcon enters his fifth season as a member of the Holy Cross baseball coaching staff in 2019-2020.
+As an assistant coach, his focus is with the Crusader hitters, and he assists in recruiting efforts.

-Falcon was the head coach at Clark University in Worcester, Mass., from 1999-2015 where he managed all aspects of the team.
+Falcon was the head coach at Clark University in Worcester, Mass., from 1999 to 2015, where he managed all aspects of the team.
 In 2010, Falcon led the 91-year old program to just its second winning season in school history, while producing a pair of all-conference players.

-He was also the head coach of the North Shore Navigators of the New England Collegiate Baseball League (NECBL) from 2007-2009 where he posted a 72-53 record at the helm and was named Manager of the Year in 2007.
+He was also the head coach of the North Shore Navigators of the New England Collegiate Baseball League (NECBL) from 2007 to 2009, where he posted a 72-53 record at the helm and was named Manager of the Year in 2007.